SoulTieGames/Gunny/README.md

 ### Thanks a lot, have fun!

 P.S.
 The program is too large to upload on github.
 On the releases page there will be a link to download.
+ALSO, when adding Teknoparrot games, the "roms" are the game.xml files in the "Game_profiles" folder of the teknoparrot installation directory.